 Since users can face plenty of issues or have concerns about using fast VPNs to unblock and stream at high speeds, I decided to create an FAQ of all the common questions I receive below:

-Is Using a VPN Faster?
+Is using a VPN faster?

-As mentioned earlier, when you connect to a VPN, your traffic starts passing through a secure tunnel that uses encryption for protecting the incoming/outgoing data.
+When you connect to a VPN, your traffic starts passing through a secure tunnel that uses encryption for protecting the incoming/outgoing data.

 Upon connecting to a VPN, the web traffic routes from your computer to an encrypted tunnel via a server from the VPN provider, hiding all your incoming/outgoing traffic from local ISPs.